karmeleon/LEDBacklightPi/README.md

 # LEDBacklightPi
 Syncs RGB LEDs to the current contents of the desktop using a Raspberry Pi.
-Uses a modified version of img_avg from [ScreeonBloom](https://github.com/kershner/screenBloom)
+Uses a modified version of img_avg from [ScreeonBloom](https://github.com/kershner/screenBloom) and [fengsp's color-thief-py](https://github.com/fengsp/color-thief-py).

 Requirements
 ------------